-Use the following link to visit a clock repair shop: https://vimeo.com/34254295
+Visit a clock repair shop: https://vimeo.com/34254295

-- What do you notice?
-What did you wonder? - How did Mr. Sutton learn to take care of clocks? - Is this a career you would be interested in having?
+- What do you notice? wonder? - How did Mr. Sutton learn to take care of clocks? - Is this a career you would like to have?
 Why or why not?

 What types of clocks do you have in your home?
-Choose one to observe for 5 minutes.
-Record your observations by writing and/or drawing.
+Observe one for 15 minutes.
+Write or draw what you observe.

 If you have a broken clock or watch, ask an adult if they can help you take it apart.
 Taking apart unused things helps us understand how they work.
-Describe what you find inside by writing and/or drawing.
+Draw or describe what you find inside.

-- What did you learn about how clocks work to tell time? - How do you think clocks will change in the future?
+- How do these activities help you understand how a clock works to tell time? - How do you think clocks will change in the future?